hrbrmstr/wand/README.md

 -   `incant` : returns the "magic" metadata of the files in the input vector (as a data frame)
 -   `magic_wand_file` : provides a full path to the package-provided `magic` file

+The following datasets are included:

+-   `mime_db` : a database of all mime types from <https://github.com/jshttp/mime-db>

 ### Installation

 ``` r